amoghrp/yt_vid_dload/README.md

 # yt_vid_dload
-Simple Python project on YouTube Video Downloader
+Python project on YouTube Video Downloader
-It is a Simple YouTube Video Downloader Project using Python python tkinter is used for GUI
+Using this project one can download youtube videos to thier local system, python tkinter is used for GUI